Philosophy

 There is less managing and less effort to feel okay.
 With more ease inside yourself, there is more room to know what you feel, need, and want.

-You begin to feel less like you are moving through your life from a distance and more like you are here, connected to yourself as you live it.
+You feel less like you are moving through your life from a distance and more like you are here, connected to yourself as you live it.

 I came to trust this work through my own inner shift.